Khalilsqu/GIFtoolsCookbook/content/objectFunctionality/inversion/editOptions/dcip.rst

     :width: 350

 ``MAKE_WDAT`` is a utility used to make a ``w.dat`` file that has smoothing in the x- and y-directions for the first few layers that underlie the topography surface.
-It suppresses the tendency of the algorithm to make highly variable structure in these top layers of the model (:ref:`link to the dcip3d manual <https://dcip3d.readthedocs.io/en/latest/content/runprog/weights.html>`).
+It suppresses the tendency of the algorithm to make highly variable structure in these top layers of the model (`link to the dcip3d manual <https://dcip3d.readthedocs.io/en/latest/content/runprog/weights.html>`__ ).

 .. note::
 	We stress that the above weighting should be applied with care.
 A strong horizontal smoothing can often eliminate horizontal changes in the conductivity, even if the earth model truly had these.
 The inclusion, and details, of the surface weighting therefore involves subjective decision by the u er.
 Without weighting, the model at the surface can be quite rough (due to electrod effects).
 On the other hand, local geology is also sometimes quite rough and hence the tr e earth model should exhibit a large heterogeneity.